US Midterm Elections and Implications for Transatlantic Allies

 Join us for this webinar, organized in partnership with the Canadian embassy in France, to decrypt the implications of the mid-term elections on U.S. foreign and domestic policies, as well as their implications for transatlantic allies.

-Martin Quencez currently serves as Director, Paris Office & Interim Managing Director, Risk and Strategy.
-Over the past ten years, he has held several positions at GMF, including as the previous deputy director of the Paris...
+Martin Quencez is managing director of geopolitical risk and strategy.
+Over the past ten years, he has held several positions at GMF, including as deputy director of the Paris office and research fellow in the Security and Defe...